MichaelWehar/FourCornersProblem/README.md

 Input: A Boolean matrix M.

-Decision Question: Does there exist a rectangle within M whose four corners are 1's?
+Question: Does there exist a rectangle within M whose four corners are 1's?

 **Example Instance**